 We’re very active on social media and have used various tools over the years to help this.

 Mentors and courses

 I’m rather an online course junkie and I love input and learning new stuff!
-Here are some of my favourite online mentors and courses.
+Here are some of my favorite online mentors and courses.

-Marie Forleo is amazing.
-I discovered her about 18 months ago from a friend’s referral.
+Marie Forleo is very cool.
+I discovered her about 6 years ago from a friend’s referral.
 Then I came across her online business school B-School on the last day of signup.
 Unusually for me, I made a snap decision and signed up.
 It was brilliant and Mutton Club, which was just a vague idea when it started, blossomed and grew over the 8 week course.
 B-School gave me all the training and tools I needed to set up an online business.
 I also met the most amazing group of women through the online community.
 Some have become great friends.
 Fantastic.

 Nathalie Lussier is a tech wiz and has loads of free resources on her site, a free 30 day list building challenge and lots of other stuff.
-She’s an online entrepreneur and the brains behind products like Popup Alley mentioned above.
+She’s an online entrepreneur and the brains behind products like Popup Alley.
 She’s also an INFJ like me :).

 Jen Lehner is a great friend of the Mutton Club and a very clever and funny lady.
 She knows everything there is to know about social media marketing and has loads of free webinars as well as fantastic courses at very reasonable prices.
 You can read more about her in her Mutton Club profile.